July 6, 2021

 This year’s national event started with several days of STEM fun and exploration and culminated in the award ceremony.
 Our finalists were invited to participate in a range of activities including preparing and eating an MRE meal, attending informational sessions on different STEM careers and applying engineering and physics principles to build a foil boat for marbles.

 During the jam-packed week of activities, the teams went into judging by grade level.
-The panel was made up of Army scientists and engineers.
+The panel was made up of U.S. Army scientists and engineers.
 Following judging, each team had a chance to wow the audience during the National Showcase, which was live streamed for viewers across the country.
 The viewers could cast a vote for their favorite team for the People’s Choice Award.
 NJ&EE concluded with the Awards Ceremony, which was also live streamed, where we gave out prizes and scholarships to the winning teams.

 The 2020-21 national winners are: